aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dot-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLSX in Android Applications or Online App" h2="Export DOT to XLSX in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used for storing graphical diagrams.
+It is used by a variety of programs, including Microsoft Visio, yEd, and Dia.
+However, the DOT file format is not supported by many programs, making it difficult to share diagrams with others.
+Converting DOT to XLSX is a great way to make diagrams more accessible and shareable.

+<h2>How Aspose.Total Helps for DOT to XLSX Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+With Aspose.Total, developers can quickly and easily convert DOT to XLSX.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOT to XLSX conversion feature inside your android applications.
-Firstly, you can convert DOT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+The process begins by using Aspose.Words for Android via Java to convert DOT to HTML.
+Aspose.Words is a feature-rich, document manipulation and conversion API that enables developers to create, edit, and convert documents in a variety of formats.
+After converting DOT to HTML, Aspose.Cells for Java can be used to convert HTML to XLSX.
+Aspose.Cells is a powerful spreadsheet manipulation API that enables developers to create, edit, and convert spreadsheets in a variety of formats.

+By using Aspose.Total for Android via Java, developers can quickly and easily integrate DOT to XLSX conversion features into their Android applications.
+This makes it easy to share diagrams with others, regardless of the programs they use.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}